 The airport is well laid out and there is signage everywhere, but if you feel a little lost, there are friendly airport staff everywhere to help you.
 We decided to rent a car on this trip because we plan to see as much of the island as possible.
 We took a shuttle to our rental car facility to get our car.
 There was a bit of a wait since a few planes landed at the same time, but the weather was so perfect that we didn’t mind.
 Plus the adrenaline was going, we were so excited to be on Hawaiian soil!

-Just about 20 minutes after we loaded into our car, we pulled into our hotel for the next two nights, the Aston Waikiki Beach Tower.
+Just about 20 minutes after we loaded into our car, we pulled into our hotel for the next two nights.

 After we settled in and got refreshed, we went for a walk through Waikiki.
 It has changed so much since I was last here that I barely recognize it.
 I felt like I too was visiting for the first time!
 There is entertainment around every corner!

 The one thing Emmy was waiting for the most was to try real Hawaiian Shaved Ice.
 We checked that off our list right away!

 Back in our room, we spent time just relaxing and taking the views in.
 We could see all the way down Waikiki Beach and up to Diamond Head.
 I don’t think it’s possible to have a better view.